Signatures of hermitian forms and the Knebusch Trace Formula: Signatures of Hermitian Forms

-\begin{defi} Let $h$ be a hermitian form over $(A,\s)$.
+\begin{definition} Let $h$ be a hermitian form over $(A,\s)$.
 From Definition~\ref{def:sign} and Section~\ref{sec:special} it follows that $\sign^\nc_\iota h$ is automatically zero whenever $P$ belongs to the following subset of $X_F$, which we call set of \emph{nil-orderings}:

-where the square brackets indicate that $\Nil[A,\s]$ depends only on the Brauer class of $A$ and the type of $\s$. \end{defi}
+where the square brackets indicate that $\Nil[A,\s]$ depends only on the Brauer class of $A$ and the type of $\s$. \end{definition}